BryanSchuetz/dai/_projects/pakistan-enhanced-democratic-accountability-and-civic-engagement-edace.md

 solutions:
 - Gender
 - Governance
-- Security and Justice Development
+- Security and Justice
+- Fragile States
-- Stability
+- Countering Extremism
 - Voice and Accountability
+- Peace-Building and Political Transition
+- Stabilization
 layout: project
 summary: This project aims to find opportunities to make short-term, high-impact grants to improve rights awareness, citizen engagement, access to justice, and provision